drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/index.md

 $products = \XLite\Core\Database::getRepo('XLite\Model\Product')->findBy($condition);

-//$products now contains array of product objects and all of these products are enabled {% endhighlight %}
+//$products now contains array of product objects and all of these products are enabled
+{% endraw %}{% endhighlight %}

 # Pulling products by complex condition

-If you need more complex queries to the database, please learn how to use [QueryBuilder]({{ baseurl_lang }}/../basics/searching_entities_in_repositories/querybuilder.md) object.
+If you need more complex queries to the database, please learn how to use [QueryBuilder]({{ baseurl_lang }}/basics/searching_entities_in_repositories/querybuilder.html) object.